naikp13/SAR4CET/README.md

-# SAR4CET - Synthetic Aperture Radar for Change Detection Toolkit
+# SAR4CET - Synthetic Aperture Radar to support Clean Energy Transition

-SAR4CET is a toolkit for automated change detection using Sentinel-1 SAR imagery.
+SAR4CET is repository developed under the Plan4CET project at the Insitute for Renewable Energy, EURAC Research.
+It provides is a toolkit for automated change detection using primarily Sentinel-1 SAR data and a scope of integration with other remote sensing modalities to improve the end product.
 This toolkit provides tools and utilities to process Sentinel-1 data and detect changes in land cover, urban areas, natural disasters, and oil reservoirs.

-## Overview

-Sentinel-1 is a C-band Synthetic Aperture Radar (SAR) satellite constellation that provides all-weather, day-and-night imagery, making it ideal for monitoring Earth's surface regardless of cloud cover or lighting conditions.
-This toolkit leverages Sentinel-1 data to detect changes over time.

 ## Features